Shopify wins, but Big Cartel still has its perks

 “There’s far too much coding required to complete even the most basic of tasks, such as adding a video or image.
 General customization elements require coding, which isn’t overly intuitive or simple for someone wanting to create a super simple site with complete ease.”

 While it may seem easy to begin with, if you don’t want to code, you can quickly become frustrated with Big Cartel’s limitations.
-So if you’re a beginner or looking to get selling fast, Big Cartel is not your top choice.
+So if you’re a beginner or looking to get selling fast, Big Cartel is not the right choice for you.

 Shopify, on the other hand, makes it easy to create and run your online store.